 In September, 1939, England was preparing for war.
 I remember barrage balloons—great silvery, gas-filled balloons that they would float up to keep aircraft from coming down.
 [Sometimes called “blimps,” they were tethered with metal cables.]
 Also there were searchlights that would come on for practice [motions].
 The lights would sweep across the sky and also bounce off the balloons.
 One night my mother sent me down to the bakery to get a loaf of bread, and it was after dark, I will always remember it was Hovis brown bread.
 When I was going, it was the first time that they had decided to test the air raid sirens.
 I had no idea what it was.
 I screamed and screamed and ran home terrified and my Mum explained what was happening.
 Continue reading

 Floydiana does not refer to a place–unlike Michiana, a seven-county region of southwest Michigan and northern Indiana.
 Or unlike Floydada, the name of a community in Texas.
 Instead it refers to a collection–like Shakespeareana, which means a group of materials by and about the playwright.
-Or Virginiana–the collection in libraries.
+Or Virginiana–materials about the Commonwealth held in a library.
 Although not made of flippable paper, it’s a book, like Virginiana: A Visitors’ Guide to Virginia History & Other Stuff, by Carolyn and Charles Bruce (Virginia Beach: Hen a’ Peckin’ Press, 2005).
 Pronounced Floydee-Anna rather than Floy-Diana, it records stories, people, places, landscapes, ways, and even animals that characterize the improbable Land of Floyd County, Virginia.